jmark/nemo2d/README.md

 ## Parallelization ##

 Parallelization is provided via OpenMP.
+Enable '-fopenmp' flag in the Makefile.

 ```bash
 export OMP_NUM_THREADS=${NUMBER_OF_THREADS}